abuseofnotation/abuseofnotation.github.io/cv.md

 Education
 ==

-I have a bachelor's degree in PR and mass communication at the Sofia University.
+I have one formal education degree - a bachelor's degree in *PR and mass communication* at the *Sofia University*.

-Spare time
-==

-* Type design- I sometimes [design fonts](https://www.behance.net/evolutionfonts/).
+And I also have several informal ones:

+* Design - I have a very good visual literacy, besides UX design I have done graphic design.
+I also [design typefaces](https://www.behance.net/evolutionfonts/).
-* Mathematics - I study mathematics as a hobby.
+* CS and mathematics - I have been passionate about learning CS since I started working in IT, even more so since I became interested in functional programming.
+I also study mathematics as a hobby.
 Here is [a guide to category theory that I am working on](https://boris-marinov.gitbooks.io/category-theory-illustrated/content/).